Who’s Accredited ?

 And also like certification, accreditation is not a “one-time” event.
 Accreditation is a rigorous and often protracted process.
 Just because an organization may have applied for accreditation does not mean it is, in fact, accredited and therefore in compliance with OSHA’s requirements.
 In most cases it takes a certification body many months of review and often continuing dialogue with the accrediting body before accreditation is granted.

-There are four (4) certification organizations that are currently accredited.
+There are five (5) certification organizations that are currently accredited.

 Accredited by ANSI National Accreditation Board: